chamburr/modmail/web/content/commands.md

 ## logging

 Toggle between enable and disable for ModMail logs.
-Specify an existing channel to redirect logs there.
+Specify an existing channel to redirect logs there if logging is currently disabled.

 - Usage: `logging [channel]`
 - Alias: logs